mcgivrer/minimal/docs/docs/chapter-03-start_drawing_with_renderer.md

 ![Adding a Rendering draing service to our game stack](illustrations/figure-create-renderer.png "Adding a Rendering draing service to our game stack")

-Yes,I know a black screen is not exactly what you were expected, but we are ion the road of creating things :)
+Yes, I know a black screen is not exactly what you were expected, but we are an ion the road of creating things :)

 ## Conclusion